^

 Epidemiology of flat feet

-Flattening - a fairly common deformation, according to different authors, from 31.8 to 70% of all foot deformities.
-Particularly large percentage of flat feet in preschool and primary school age children.
+Flat feet are a fairly common deformity, accounting, according to various authors, for 31.8 to 70% of all foot deformities.
+The percentage of flat feet is especially high in preschool and primary school children.

-One of the causes of flat and flat-footed feet at this age is the general weakness of the tendon-muscle apparatus of the lower limbs, as well as dysplastic changes from the skeleton of the foot.
+One of the reasons for the occurrence of flat and flat-valgus feet at this age is considered to be the general weakness of the tendon-muscle apparatus of the lower extremities, as well as dysplastic changes in the skeleton of the foot.

-In the formation of flatfoot there are a number of theories explaining the etiopathogenetic mechanisms:
+There are a number of theories explaining the etiopathogenetic mechanisms of flatfoot formation:

 • static-mechanical theory;